How Do I Stop My Dog From Biting the Lead?

 Distraction tactics to stop lead biting.

-Distraction is another way to reduce lead biting behaviour.
+Distraction is another way to stop lead biting behaviour.
 Try tasty treats such as tiny pieces of cheese, or liver, and distract your dog from the lead chewing.
 As soon as he lets go of the lead, click and treat.

 If your dog begins to chew and tug at his lead, let it go slack or better still (if you know he won’t run off), drop the lead altogether.
-Pulling back on the lead, or trying to prize it from his mouth, will almost certainly make him tug harder.
-To your dog this is a rewarding game.

 Substitute lead biting for something else he can chew, such as long tug toy, or a ball on a rope.
 You can teach this separately from being on the lead.
 Teach him a cue to play with the tug toy and when to leave.
 Take the toy with you when you go on a walk and, if he walks without chewing the lead, reward him with a game of tug.